Gi60s/command-line-callback/readme/command-config-options.md

 ### description

 A detailed description of what the option does.
+The description can be a string or a function that returns a string.
+If a function is used then it will receive as its parameter an object that has the app name and command used, like so: `{ app: 'MyApp', command: 'my-command' }`.

 ### group